The patient has the right to:

 Tell your provider or nurse about any other worries you have taking pain medication

-Our facility is approved to perform procedures and charge facility fees under several state and federal laws.
-Those laws require that a single room surgical facility can only grant staff privileges to physicians that have an ownership interest in the facility.
-As such your physician is a part owner in this facility.
+Your physician may have an ownership interest in this facility.
 Your doctor also has staff privileges at a local hospital.
 You have the right to ask your doctor to have your procedure to be performed at that hospital.

 ADVANCE DIRECTIVES - LIVING WILL: